 If your dog is still pulling with a no-pull harness, then you may not be using it correctly or for long enough.
 If your dog starts pulling too much, stop where you are, or walk in the other direction until your four-legged friend stops pulling on the lead.

 Repeat the training as much as necessary.
-If you are still having trouble, then contact a dog trainer or an experienced dog walker.
+If you are still having trouble, then look to hire a dog walker or an experienced dog trainer.

 Whether you are a dog walker with a particularly boisterous client or a dog owner with an excitable puppy, it is essential to know that most dogs tug on their leashes, often throughout their lives.
 To prevent this from becoming a long-lasting issue, it is necessary to take the time to train them.